Colorectal Cancer

 Common symptoms include:

-• Change in bowel habits (diarrhoea or constipation) with unknown reason and lasting for more than two weeks
+• Change in bowel habit (diarrhoea or constipation) with unknown reason and lasting for more than two weeks

 • Blood or a large amount of mucus in the stool